rezn5447/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

-* What is version control?
+* What is version control to you sir?
 Why is it useful?

 -- Version control is the ability to make changes to a file or series of files remotely.
 It is useful because the changes are non-destructive and you can revert to an older file before changes were made if neccessary.